Electrical Engineering Technology (AE)

 During National Engineers Week 2016, an electrical engineering student, Torrie Weston, was awarded Student Engineer of the Year.
 Read more...

-The Associate of Engineering in Electrical Engineering Technology program will:
+The educational objectives for graduates of the Associate of Engineering in Electrical Engineering Technology program include:

-- Provide the education so that graduates are knowledgeable in both theory and application
+- Demonstrating knowledgeable in both theory and application

-- Provide the base of knowledge so that graduates are prepared for lifelong learning and can adapt to new and emerging technologies
+- Engaging in lifelong learning and adapting to new and emerging technologies

-Students with an Associate of Engineering in Electrical Engineering Technology should be able to demonstrate:
+A student with an Associate of Engineering in Electrical Engineering Technology will be able to:

-- The ability to apply the knowledge, techniques, skills, and modern tools of electrical engineering technology to narrowly-defined engineering technology activities
+- Apply the knowledge, techniques, skills, and modern tools of Electrical Engineering Technology to narrowly defined engineering technology activities

-- The ability to apply knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles but extensive practical knowledge
+- Apply knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles but extensive practical knowledge

-- The ability to conduct standard tests and measurements and to conduct, analyze, and interpret experiments related to electrical engineering technology
+- Conduct standard tests and measurements and conduct, analyze, and interpret experiments related to electrical engineering technology

-- The ability to identify, analyze, and solve narrowly-defined engineering technology problems
+- Identify, analyze, and solve narrowly defined engineering technology problems

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.